andrakis/Stackful/README.md

 Why Stackful?
 -------------

+The overarching goal is to provide a runtime environment as powerful as [Lithp](https://github.com/andrakis/node-lithp) whilst also being very small, so as to run it within an [OpenRISC 1000 emulator](http://s-macke.github.io/jor1k/demos/main.html).

+To that end, this project is targeted towards GCC 4.9.1, and builds and runs correctly on Ubuntu 16.04 cross compilation as well as the compilation environment available within the [jorconsole](https://github.com/andrakis/jorconsole) project.
+This allows it to be built on a fast host system or within the emulator, provided enough memory is available.
+The resulting binary can then be run in any OpenRISC 1000 emulator, particularly [jor1k](https://github.com/s-macke/jor1k).

+***Note***: This project cannot built under [the jor1k demo](http://s-macke.github.io/jor1k/demos/main.html) due to memory constraints.
+The demo page creates a virtual machine with only 32Mb RAM.
+The [jorconsole](https://github.com/andrakis/jorconsole) project allows running [jor1k](https://github.com/s-macke/jor1k) with additional memory (128M works for compilation.)

 Stackful is my attempt at a lightweight VM.
 It forms the basis of what will become Stackless, a Lithp implementation similar to Python''s Stackless implementation.

 Having a very simple VM to model will help with my implementation of Stackless, but I need to write that VM first.